 Faculty and Staff

 Deborah D'Souza-Vazirani, Dr.PH - Operations/Grants Consultant is responsible for the daily operations of UHMP.
 Dr. Vazirani has proven expertise in the areas of grant writing, program management, and programmatic and financial grant management in the public and private sectors.
 As a contractor for the Office of Minority Health, DHHS, she provided policy research, and technical writing on a range of government documents and publications.
 Her work for the past 15 years has focused on health care disparities, and maternal/child health delivery systems.
 She brings to UHMP her experience as a dedicated healthcare program manager and evaluator specializing in building community-based health initiatives and is passionate about leveraging people, organizations, opportunities and funding to address the social determinants of health.

 Deborah received her Doctor of Public Health degree from Johns Hopkins University and is also a graduate of George Washington University and Trinity Washington University.
 She is an avid reader and Washington Nationals fan!

-Teresa Redd M.D. - Evaluation and Curriculum Consultant A former Writer-Editor for Time-Life Books, Dr. Teresa Redd earned a Phi Beta Kappa key from Princeton University, an M.A. in English, and a Ph.D. in Curriculum & Instruction from the University of Maryland, College Park.
+Teresa Redd, Ph.D. - Evaluation and Curriculum Consultant is a former Writer-Editor for Time-Life Books.
+Dr. Teresa Redd earned a Phi Beta Kappa key from Princeton University, an M.A. in English, and a Ph.D. in Curriculum & Instruction from the University of Maryland, College Park.
 For more than 30 years, she taught writing at Howard University, where she attained the rank of Full Professor in the Department of English.
 During her tenure at Howard, she also directed Howard’s Center for Excellence in Teaching, Learning & Assessment and its Writing Across the Curriculum Program.
 After retiring from Howard, she founded Redd Ed Consulting, LLC to assist educational programs and institutions with curriculum development, faculty development, online course design, and assessment.
 It is in this capacity that she has served the Urban Health Media Project, first, as a program evaluator and, now, as a curriculum developer.